cambodiatrip/cambodiatrip.github.io/_posts/2019-07-08-we-have-started-planning-for-2019-2020-mission-trip.md

 ---

 We have formed the official team for our 2019-2020 trip, and are excited about the upcoming trip!
-P

 ![Grass]({{ site.url }}/images/cambodia_team6.jpeg)
 <!-- [Download Application Form](/Cambodia_Application_Form_2019.pdf) -->